 Metro Transit's fleet of buses and trains keeps the Twin Cities moving

-Hybrid buses were introduced in 2002 and now comprise approximately 15 percent of the fleet.
+Hybrid buses were introduced in 2002 and now comprise approximately 15% of the fleet.
 Hybrid buses are propelled partially by electric power stored in a large battery on the roof of buses.
-These buses have at least 25 percent better fuel economy than standard buses, operate very quietly and recharge the battery when braking.
+These buses have at least 25% better fuel economy than standard buses, operate very quietly and recharge the battery when braking.
 In 2012, Metro Transit put two super-hybrid buses into service.
 The buses utilize all-electric components to reduce emissions.
-Fleetwide fuel efficiency has improved 15 percent since 2008 due to the addition of hybrid buses and improved performance on diesel buses.
+Fleetwide fuel efficiency has improved 15% since 2008 due to the addition of hybrid buses and improved performance on diesel buses.
+In 2019, Metro Transit launched eight fully electric buses – with no tailpipe emissions – on the METRO C Line, the first transit system in the region to do so.

 Metro Transit continually evaluates route capacity, level of service and schedule performance to determine which vehicles are most effective on which routes.
 These considerations are also considered when making new bus purchases.